Fine-grained Visual-Text Prompt-Driven Self-Training for Open-Vocabulary Object Detection: Method

 \subsubsection{Visual Prompt}

-The text prompts employ dense alignment task cues to enhance category embedding.
-Therefore, to align the enhanced categories information to each pixel, a visual prompt module is built upon the cross-attention mechanism to generate semantic-aware visual embedding for each pixel to improve dense alignment.
-Similar to~\cite{wang2021actionclip}, which utilizes positional embeddings as visual prompt to provide additional temporal information, ours is also formed as a post-network prompt module~\cite{wang2021actionclip} to provide additional semantic cues and we only finetune the visual prompt module while fix the visual encoder.
-By taking each pixel embedding in visual features $F = \Phi_v(X)\in \mathbb{R}^{HW \times D}$ as the input of the query and the text embeddings of all categories $\Phi_t'(C)\in \mathbb{R}^{|C| \times D}$ as the input of key and value, the cross-attention block output the semantic-aware visual prompts $\Tilde{F} \in \mathbb{R}^{HW \times D}$ for each pixel.
-Then they're concatenate with the visual features followed by an 1-layer MLP to obtain the semantic-aware visual embeddings $F'= \Phi_v'(X)\in \mathbb{R}^{HW \times D}$ ~(see Fig.~\ref{fig:details_prompt}).
+As shown in Fig.~\ref{fig:details_prompt}~(b), the text prompts employ dense alignment task cues to enhance category embedding.
+Therefore, to align the enhanced categories information to each pixel, a visual prompt encoder is built upon the cross-attention mechanism to generate semantic-aware visual embedding for each pixel to improve dense alignment.
+Similar to ActionCLIP~\cite{wang2021actionclip}, which utilizes positional embeddings as visual prompt to provide additional temporal information, ours is also formed as a post-network prompt module~\cite{wang2021actionclip} to provide additional semantic cues and we only finetune the visual prompt module while fixing the visual encoder.
+By taking each pixel embedding in visual features $V = \Phi_v(X)\in \mathbb{R}^{HW \times D}$ as the input of the query and the text embeddings of all categories $T' \in \mathbb{R}^{|C| \times D}$ as the input of key and value, the cross-attention block output the semantic-aware visual prompts $\Tilde{V} \in \mathbb{R}^{HW \times D}$ for each pixel.
+Then they're concatenated with the visual features followed by an 1-layer multilayer perceptron (MLP) to obtain the semantic-aware visual embeddings $V' \in \mathbb{R}^{HW \times D}$ ~(see Fig.~\ref{fig:details_prompt} (b)):

-where $\oplus$ and $D$ represent the concatenation operation and the feature dimension of $\Phi_t(C)$. $MLP$ denotes the 1-layer multi-layer perceptron to reduce back the feature dimension.
+where $\oplus$ and $D$ represent the concatenation operation and the feature dimension of text embeddings $T'$. $MLP$ denotes the 1-layer multi-layer perceptron to reduce back the feature dimension.